 If you're serious about cartridge collecting, consider joining a collector's organization like The International Ammunition Association (IAA) or The European Cartridge Collectors Association (ECRA).
 The benefits are well worth the modest cost of joining!

-The 2018 St. Louis International Cartridge Show (SLICS) will take place March 28-31, 2018 at the Marriott Renaissance St. Louis Airport Hotel.
+The 2022 St. Louis International Cartridge Show (SLICS) will take place April 13-16, 2022 at the Marriott Renaissance St. Louis Airport Hotel.
 This is largest cartridge show in the world and it is well worth attending.
-For more information visit the IAA's SLICS page.
+For more information visit the SLICS Website.

-The 2018 ECRA International Meeting will be held September 21-22, 2018 in Aerzen, Germany.
+The 2022 ECRA International Meeting will hopefully be held the Netherlands, dates to be determined.
 Contact the European Cartridge Research Association for more information.